 “60% of people are reporting higher levels of anxiety today compared to pre-COVID.
 I think many managers fear to go into this area [of deep connection] because a lot of us are such problem-solvers at heart...if you share a problem with me, I really want to help you.
 However, how do I solve all these personal issues?”

-When someone shares a problem, they are not expecting a solution to the problem, but they appreciate being listened to.
+When someone shares a problem, they are not necessarily expecting a solution to the problem, but they appreciate being listened to.
 In that way, the act of listening is a solution in itself.
 The person is heard, and the permission to be more open with one another deepens trust.

 Having the courage to connect helps leaders find the answers